CidMaciel/FrisbeeDataAnalyzer/README - UltimateFrisbeeStatsTracker.md

 ### `startGame()`
 Starts to run the code; prompts for rosters, game details, and enters gameplay loop
-Input: user input via scanner
+Input: user input via scanner (examples as part of enterPlayersForGame(), editRoster(), and enterGameDetails())
 Output: printed stats at end of game, csv export if user desires

 ### `enterPlayersForGame()`
 Records the game roster from user
-Input: string of players in game, given by user
+Input: string of players in game, given by user (ex.
+"Rook, Snooze, Prof Li")
 Output: populates players, nameMapping, and playerStats

 ### `editRoster()`
 Lets the user add or remove players before the game start
-Input: add, remove, or done, based on user input
+Input: add, remove, or done, based on user input (ex. "add", "remove", or "done")
 Output: updated player list, nameMapping, and playerStats

 ### `enterGameDetails()`
-Collects the rest of the game details, such as date, opponent, and offense/defense from user
+Collects the rest of the game details, such as date, opponent, and offense/defense from user (ex.
+"05-14-2025", "Occidental", "Offense")
 Input: user-inputted strings for those various details
 Output: game settings initialized

 ### `playPoint()`
 Manages the logic for each point, housing the ability to have the user tracking actions, make substitutions, edit actions, while also housing the storage and end of game scenarios; many methods and user interactions run through this method
-Input: player actions and point result or subs by user inputt
+Input: player actions and point result or subs by user input (examples in getLineForPoint, recordAction(String input))
-Output: updated game state and stored point stats
+Output: updates game state and stored point stats

 ### `getLineForPoint()`
 Prompts for user to record the players who will play on the point and validates the entries against the aforegiven roster
-Input: user input through scanner of players on line
+Input: user input through scanner of players on line (ex."Rook, Snooze, Prof Li, Prof Birrell, Prof Osborne, Prof Chen, Prof Ye")
 Output: updates currentLine

 ### `makeSubstitution()`
 Allows user to replace a player on the line in the middle of a point.
-Input: user-dictated player number to replace and sub name
+Input: user-dictated player number to replace and sub name (ex.
+"1", then "Prof Ye")
 Output: updates currentLine

 ### `recordAction(String input)`

 Adds an action for a player during the point.
-Input: user gives a 2-char string (assigned player number plus action code)
+Input: user gives a 2-char string (assigned player number plus action code) (ex.
+"1c", "2f")
 Output: updates action lists

 ### `getActionDescription(char action)`
 Maps the give action code to it's full correlated value so that the user can read it back
-Input: char representing action code
+Input: char representing action code (ex. "c")
 Output: updates action lists

 ### `alterPointActions()`
 Allows user to insert or delete actions from the point after the point
-Input: user string of insert or delete
+Input: user string of insert or delete (examples in insertAction() and deleteAction())
 Output: updates action lists

 ### `insertAction()`
 Inserts an action after the point if it was missed
-Input: user inputs where the action should go and the new action code
+Input: user inputs index where the action should go and the new action code (ex. "insert", then "1")
 Output: updates action lists

 ### `deleteAction()`
 Deletes an action after the point if it was add by accident
 Input: user inputs which action should be deleted by index
-Output: updates action lists
+Output: updates action lists (ex. "delete", then "1")

 ### `processPointActions()`
 Updates team and player stats after point ends